20 Prime Places to See Beautiful Cherry Blossoms

 Hamburg is another city regularly named one of the best places to see cherry blossoms, thanks in large part to the city's Japanese population, which began planting the trees around Alster Lake in the 1960s.
 To show its appreciation for the trees, the city began hosting an annual festival and fireworks show in 1968.
 The festival takes place in May, but an exact date has not yet been set for this year.

 The Missouri Botanical Garden is home to hundreds of cherry trees.
 Many are in its 14-acre Japanese garden, one of the largest in North America.
 More than a dozen Kanzan trees produce frilly pink blossoms during April.
 There are also more than 40 weeping Higan cherry trees and 40 Yoshino cherry trees that blossom throughout the month.
-Admission is $12 for adults; kids 3 to 12 are free.
+Admission is $12 for adults; kids 12 and under are free.